 Each of us likely knows, to varying degrees, how much of these qualities we possess.
 Even if we believe we possess little of one of these qualities, if we bother to take the time we can connect with people at far deeper levels, we add to them.
 The idea is to allow ourselves to know them as who they are rather than who we think they are and to want to do this.
 It does take time to develop these qualities and it helps to have ways to do so.
 This short story may give you an idea of how you can further develop this capacity within yourself....

 It is a nice night and everyone is out doing something.
 I head to the store to grab a few necessities and am not surprised to find it busy when I enter.
 I mosey along and get what I came for and then join the long line along with everyone else.
-I am not in any hurry so I did not need to exercise patience as I waited for the idea of patience implies one is “waiting for something” and I was not waiting for anything at all.
+I am not in any hurry so I did not need to exercise patience as I waited because the very idea of patience implies one is “waiting for something” and I was not waiting for anything at all.
 As is the usual for me, for better or worse, I gaze around at the various people trying to simply perceive them without think.
 I am not always successful at this but this night it came easily, and when it does what occurs is a suspension of judgment.
-Rather than interpreting I am mostly able to accept perceptions at face value without pre-processing them.
+Rather than interpreting what I perceive I am able to accept perceptions at face value without any pre-processing.
 I feel their energy as if it were my own, and allow it to be there unimpeded.

 The others in line show varying degrees of patience, except for one individual who, as it turned out, was in quite a hurry.
-I noticed him as I felt a strange sense of urgency wash over me.
+I didn't noticed him until I felt a strong sense of urgency wash over me.
 I wasn’t sure where it was coming from, though quickly realized it was from behind me.
 A quick glance around and back confirmed it.

 The man directly behind me is fidgety, keeps shifting his weight from foot to foot and crosses and uncrosses his arms.
 All the while his eyes dart from person to person then to the cashier who at the moment is obviously struggling with some aspect of a transaction and the lady behind her who was focused on some paperwork.
 In between he rolls his eyes, looks up and shakes his head.

-I get a sense of his urgency and the concerns that evoked it.
+His frustration is tangible as are some of his thoughts that empowered it.
 He did not notice me looking at him as his attention was on the cashier and the lady behind her.
-I can feel the lower energy of his judgmental thoughts about both of them; I could feel it though I also saw some of it, or more aptly I got impressions - images flashed through my mind.
+I can feel the lower energy of his judgmental thoughts about both of them; I could feel it though I also saw some of it, or more aptly I got impressions including images flashed through my mind.
 I followed his attention back to the cashier as I had not been paying much attention to that situation.
 The reason was a person ahead of me had wonderful energy that had caught my attention up to that point.
 With my attention now on the cashier I get a strong impression of the considerable efforts she was exerting to deal with the issue she is having without breaking down.
-I get impressions because I have no judgment about her, and feel compassion for her, I do not know what the issue is, but whatever it was, it was taking all of her focus to maintain.
+By not judging and feeling compassion for her the impressions I perceive are clearer.
+I do not know what the issue is, but whatever it was, it was taking all of her focus to maintain.

 I also get the feeling she is blaming herself, not the customer, and she is trying very hard to do a good job.
 What is complicating it is her confusion about something.
 People keep coming in so the lineup grows.
 The longer it gets the more apparent is her anxiety.
 I can feel her desire to do a good job but you could see her struggle with how to handle the question the customer was asking.
 I felt her think about the lady behind her, and then her head shifted slightly but did not go all the way towards the lady.
 She did not turn to her for help.
 I get the sense that she is new at the job, though her name tag did not indicate it.
 To add to it, it was also obvious that the lady behind her was in charge and I could feel her concerned that the women might take her problems as a performance issue.